capstanlqc/OmegaT_ticket1565_segment_uniqID_PoC/README.md

 Otherwise you can just run it here: https://replit.com/@msoutopico/OmegaTticket1565segmentuniqIDPoC?v=1

-If you prefer, you can clone the data and code from https://github.com/capstanlqc/OmegaT_ticket1565_segment_uniqID_PoC
+If you prefer, you can clone the repository from https://github.com/capstanlqc/OmegaT_ticket1565_segment_uniqID_PoC and run it locally.

 I am also attaching a sample OmegaT project package with the same data.